 National Teen Driver Safety Week Is Your Platform

-National Teen Driver Safety Week takes place October 20 to 26, 2019.
-Now in its 12th year, National Teen Driver Safety Week is dedicated to raising awareness and seeking solutions to prevent teen injuries and deaths on the road.
+The next National Teen Driver Safety Week takes place October 18 to 24, 2020.
+Now in its 13th year, National Teen Driver Safety Week is dedicated to raising awareness and seeking solutions to prevent teen injuries and deaths on the road.
 This grassroots movement has brought millions of teens, parents, schools, law enforcement, advocates, and policymakers from across the country together to tackle the number one cause of death for teens in the U.S. – car crashes.

 From seeking change on the local level with a seat belt check or safe driving pledge wall to meeting with elected officials, teens and others are using National Teen Driver Safety Week as a platform to create positive change.

 Get the conversation started about safe driving behaviors during National Teen Driver Safety Week in your community, school, or workplace.
-Get involved by sharing safety messages with others during National Teen Driver Safety Week -- October 20 to 26, 2019.
+Get involved by sharing safety messages with others during the next National Teen Driver Safety Week -- October 18 to 24, 2020.